 Generating and Running the scenario#

 The complete scenario will be generated automatically once Generate Scenario in the control panel has been clicked.
-The scenario generation takes a couple of seconds or minutes (depending, among others, on the size of the scenario).
-Once the scenario generation process has finished, the SUMO-GUI starts and the simulation can be started by pressing the Play button.
+The scenario generation takes a couple of seconds or minutes (depending, among other factors, on the size of the scenario).
+Once the scenario generation process has finished, the sumo-gui starts and the simulation can be started by pressing the Play button.

 Where to go from here#

 The OSM Web Wizard stores the entire simulation scenario sumo config and intermediate files in a local directory with a name in the format of yyyy-mm-dd-hh-mm-ss.
 If your SUMO installation location is writeable, the data will be stored inside the tools directory.
 Otherwise, a new directory ~/SUMO/yyyy-mm-dd-hh-mm-ss will be created to host the data.
 The contents of the directory look like this:

 osm.bus.rou.xml osm.pedestrian.rou.alt.xml osm.rail_urban.trips.xml osm.truck.trips.xml

 osm.motorcycle.rou.xml osm.poly.xml osm.ship.trips.xml run.bat